-1. Original research1
+1. Original research

 - Books

 - Articles

 - Book chapters

-2. Other forms of academic scholarship
+- 2. Other forms of academic scholarship

+- Competitive, externally-funded, grants and fellowships

+- Edited collections (e.g., editing a book or a special issue of a journal)

+- Textbooks

-- Competitive, externally funded, grants and fellowships (e.g., NEH, NSF) - Edited collections (e.g., editing a book or a special issue of a journal) - Textbooks - Review essays, book reviews, and other forms of scholarship that make use of expert knowledge in the discipline - Invited lectures in academic forums - Conference presentations and other conference activities (e.g., organizing panels) - Creation of publicly-available scholarly databases
+- Review essays, book reviews, and other forms of scholarship that make use of expert knowledge in the discipline

+- Invited lectures in academic forums

+- Conference presentations and other conference activities (e.g., organizing panels)

+- Creation of publicly-available scholarly databases